How to Clean Glass Jars for Reuse

 How can I reuse glass jars?

-What you choose to do with your freshly-cleaned jar is up to you.
+What you choose to do with your freshly cleaned jar is up to you.
 I've radically improved my pantry with glass jars and use them to store staples like spices, legumes, and cleaning products.
-I've seen many zero-waste bloggers reuse glass bottles and jars when making their own beauty and household products, as well as repurposing them for DIY craft and decor projects.
+I've seen many zero-waste bloggers reuse glass bottles and jars when making their own beauty and household products as well as repurposing them for DIY craft and decor projects.

 Is it safe to reuse glass food jars?

 Glass is safe in that it is hygienic but hazardous in that glass is fragile and can be easily broken.
-It's important to handle glass throughout the washing process carefully or wear gloves for added protection.
+It's important to carefully handle glass throughout the washing process or wear gloves for added protection.

 How many times can you reuse a glass bottle?

-As long as your glass bottle isn't cracked and you aren't washing it in hot water (the expansion caused by heating and cool will make glass bottles more fragile over time), then you can clean glass bottles and reuse them for as long as you want.
+As long as your glass bottle isn't cracked and you aren't washing it in hot water (the expansion caused by heating and cool will make glass bottles more fragile over time) then you can clean glass bottles and reuse them for as long as you want.

 Can glass jars go in the dishwasher?